 - Once complete, your inspector should finish with a follow up, explaining their findings as well as their recommendations for repairs and maintenance.

 - This report will detail the observations and findings during the foundation inspection process, including the floor elevation.

 Foundation inspections are the first step in getting your foundation repaired.
 The foundation report should provide a rough estimate of what it will cost overall, but each home is different.
-For competitive pricing, foundation inspection, and foundation repair services, Solid Rock Foundation Repair in Burleson and Fort Worth, TX is the company to contact.
+For competitive pricing, foundation inspection, and foundation repair services, Solid Rock Foundation Repair in Dallas-Fort Worth Area, TX is the company to contact.